 PhD in School Psychology

-The PhD in School Psychology is conferred by The Graduate School and accredited by the National Association of School Psychologists (NASP) and the Commission on Accreditation of the American Psychological Association (APA)*.
-As such, the PhD program graduates professional school psychologists who are broadly educated within the context of the scientific bases of general psychology and who are more specifically educated in the application and generation of knowledge in their specialized discipline aligned with NASP training standards and the program's APA goals, objectives and competencies.
+The PhD in School Psychology is accredited by the Commission on Accreditation of the American Psychological Association* and approved by the National Association of School Psychologists.
+As such, the PhD program graduates Health Service Psychologists in the practice area of School Psychology who are broadly educated within the context of the scientific bases of general psychology and who are more specifically educated in the application and generation of knowledge in their specialized discipline aligned with the APA Standards of Accreditation and the NASP training standards.
+Therefore, the Loyola University Chicago School Psychology PhD program has three aims:

 - Engage in scientifically-driven practice within a social justice framework, working with underserved environments and with disenfranchised groups.